AmariahAK/Praxia_Backend/README.md

 # Praxia Backend

 Praxia is an AI-powered healthcare assistant backend system developed by Amariah Kamau.
 This system provides medical symptom analysis, X-ray image interpretation, medical research retrieval, and personalized health recommendations through a robust REST API.
+It is now fully open-source to encourage collaboration and innovation in the medtech space.

 ## Features